akinhwan/bens-blog-boilerplate/content/blog/annual-planning.md

 ## Who inspires me to grow?

 All of the podcast interviewees and hosts from the episodes I subscribe to.
-Indiehackers that are successfully generating revenue from their bootstrapped software, website, or content.
+Indiehackers thatf are successfully generating revenue from their bootstrapped software, website, or content.

 ## How did I practice kindness to myself and others?